-Our single biggest stress factor is our money.
-Waking up in the middle of the night allowing the fears or stress stop you from the dreams and goals you have are not doing us any favors.
+Our single biggest stress factor is money.
+Do you wake up in the middle of the night and allow fears or stress to stop you from the dreams you have?
 Push through and declare with me today, “Never Again!”
 This is especially challenging with our current lives now as we feel more than a little derailed during the pandemic.

 October brings us cooler temperatures, FINALLY, and thoughts of perhaps making some tough decisions for the remainder of the year.
 Let’s make a homemade pumpkin spice latte (yes, I have a recipe, stay tuned) as we launch to take action.